Course overview

 Most texts used during the course will be selected by the students themselves.

-15-minute challenges: At the start of some class session, the instructor will pose a fact-based question to the class and teammates will work together for 15 minutes to try to answer the question by locating what they believe to be the most relevant, authoritative, up-to-date, and least biased source for answering that question.
+15-minute challenges: At the start of some class session, the instructor will pose a fact-based question to the class and teams will work for 15 minutes to try to answer the question by locating what they believe to be the most relevant, authoritative, up-to-date, and least biased source for answering that question.
 We’ll then examine and compare the proposed sources and, finally, vote to determine the winning team for the day—the one that we collectively believe is the best source for that specific purpose.

 Guest Discussions: Some classes will be devoted to conversations with guest experts (via Zoom) who have high-level expertise.
 Guests may include (among others): Bill Adair, founder of the Pulitzer Prize-winning website PolitiFact and Knight Professor of the Practice of Journalism and Public Policy at Duke University; specializes in journalism and new media, with an emphasis on structured journalism and fact-checking.
 Mark Schapiro, former Senior Correspondent for the Center for Investigative Reporting; explores the intersection between the environment, economics, and international political power.